A Cup of Trembling

 The Middle East is in chaos.
 States are disintegrating.
 Militant Islamists are filling the void.

-Israel cannot have territories from which it withdraws taken over by Islamic militants yet again, as happen in Gaza and Lebanon.
+Israel cannot have territories from which it withdraws taken over by Islamic militants yet again, as happened in Gaza and Lebanon.
 That would place the likes of ISIS within mortar range – a few miles – of 80% of our population.

 Think about that.
 The distance between the 1967 lines and the suburbs of Tel Aviv is like the distance between the UN building here and Times Square.